SergiCoder/radio_stations/README.md

 - Stream audio with playback controls
 - View station details and metadata
 - Dark theme with purple accents
-- Responsive design for all screen sizes
+- Background audio playback
+- Local storage for favorites and settings
+- Clean and intuitive user interface

 ## Architecture